netgroup/kubernetes-playground/README.md

 In order to use libvirt as provider you need to set the value of `vagrant_provider` variable to `libvirt` inside `env.yaml`.
-Vagrant needs to know that you want to use libvirt and not default VirtualBox, then you can use the option `--provider=libvirt.
+Vagrant needs to know that you want to use libvirt and not default VirtualBox, then you can use the option `--provider=libvirt`.

 ### Cleaning up and re-provisioning

-If you want to re-test the initializion of the Kubernetes cluster, you can run a specific Vagrant provisioner that doesen't run in during the normal provisioning phase, and then execute the normal provisioning again:
+If you want to re-test the initializion of the Kubernetes cluster, you can run a specific Vagrant provisioner that doesn't run during the normal provisioning phase, and then execute the normal provisioning again:

 1. `vagrant provision --provision-with cleanup`